Skip to content

 CREATE Papers and Presentations at CHI 2024

 This is a work in progress as there are many papers and presentations from CREATE researchers at CHI 2024, the ACM CHI conference on Human Factors in Computing Systems.
 We appreciate your patience!
-For a list of all papers from UW researchers, see DUB’s roundoup.
+For a list of all papers from UW researchers, see DUB’s roundup.
 Papers A Virtual Reality Scene Taxonomy: Identifying and Designing Accessible Scene-Viewing Techniques Rachel L. Franz, UW Information School (iSchool); Sasa Junuzovic, Microsoft; Martez E Mott, Microsoft.
 An Emotion Translator: Speculative Design by Neurodiverse Dyads Annuska…

 Empowering users with disabilities through customized interfaces for assistive robots